kennethy/rust-lang/ch7.packages-crates-modules/README.md

 }
 ```

-## 'use' keyword
+## 7.4. 'use' Keyword

 The idiomatic way is to `use` the path up to the module level when bringing in functions.
-Use the full path when bringing in structs, enums, and other items.
+Use the full path when bringing in structs, enums, and other items (if they don't have conflicting names).

 ```rust
 mod front_of_house {